|

 Mexican Independence.

-is the center of the wine industry in this state and their annual
+is the center of the wine industry in this state, with a very notable annual

 Queretaro,

 wines.
-Their lesser know vineyards in Queretaro are the home of
+Their lesser know vineyards in Queretaro are the home to

 several wine events during the year.